The localization of orthogonal calculus with respect to homology: Postnikov sections

-defines a left Quillen presheaf. \end{lem} \begin{proof} As before, it suffices to show that there is an equality of model structures between the $S^{k+1}$-local $n$-stable model structure and the model structure of $k$-types in ${\Fun}_{O(n)}(\es{J}_n, O(n)\T)$.
-The proof of which is completely analogous to the case for spectra, see Lemma \ref{lem: LQP for spectra}. \end{proof}
+defines a left Quillen presheaf, since there is an equality of model structures between the $S^{k+1}$-local $n$-stable model structure and the model structure of $k$-types in ${\Fun}_{O(n)}(\es{J}_n, O(n)\T)$.
+The proof of which is completely analogous to the case for spectra, see Proposition \ref{prop: GR k-types in spectra as stablisation}.
+Since the $S^{k+1}$-local $n$-stable model structure agrees with the model structure of $k$-types, we will denote both model structure by $P_k{\Fun}_{O(n)}(\es{J}_n, O(n)\T)$.